dannybowers45/wiki-slackbot/README.md

 - **Web Interface**: HTML interface for installation and logs
 - **Database Logging**: All Q&A interactions stored with timestamps and viewable at <url>/logs
 - **Security**: Slack signature verification and OAuth state validation
-- **Docker Support**: Easy deployment with Docker and docker-compose

 ## Quick Start